cap-js/docs/guides/databases-sqlite.md

 As mentioned [above](#using-lean-draft), we eliminated all draft handling from the new database service implementations, and implemented draft in a modular, non-intrusive way — called *'Lean Draft'*.

 When using the new service the new `cds.fiori.lean_draft` mode is automatically switched on.
-You may additionally switch on `cds.fiori_draft_compat` in case you run into problems.
+You may additionally switch on `cds.fiori.draft_compat` in case you run into problems.

 More detailed documentation for that will follow soon.